mitar/meteor-method-hooks/README.md

 It accepts a single argument, `options`, an object with four properties:

  - `result`: The result of the method being hooked.
 This is `undefined` in before hooks.
+This is mutable.
  - `error`: An error, if any, of the method being hooked.
 This is `undefined` in before hooks.
- - `arguments`: A raw arguments object whose type is `arguments`.
+ - `arguments`: An array of `arguments`, i.e., `_.toArray(arguments)`.
+This is mutable.
  - `hooksProcessed`: A count of the hooks that have been processed so far.
 This also corresponds to the index in the array of hooks for a method.

+An after hook should return `options.result` or a new result, which will be return as the result of the method.
+It will also be available to subsequent methods.

 ```
 /**
  A hook to be run before or after a method.